 Other Configuration Options

-that control aspects like channel and event limits, database connections, presence channel behavior, HTTP API settings, and database pooling.
+This section covers various other configuration areas within Sockudo's ServerOptions that control aspects like channel and event limits, database connections, presence channel behavior, HTTP API settings, and database pooling.

-Channel Limits (channel_limits
+Channel Limits (channel_limits)

 Settings that define limits related to channels.